Pall Mall’s Simms Centre provides you and your guests with a complete range of reliable business facilities and technology, including:

 The Simms Centre is accessed via the bridge link from the second floor of the Pall Mall clubhouse.

-To book a meeting for a guest, a sponsorship form must be completed.
+To book a meeting for a guest, please complete the following, sponsorship form.

-For more information or to book a meeting room, please email firstname.lastname@example.org.
+For more information or to book a meeting room, please telephone: 020 7747 3349 or email firstname.lastname@example.org.

 Weekdays: 8.00am to 11.00pm (staffed from 8.00am to 7.00pm)